cyrilovh/snippets/README.md

 - button
 - submit

-More informations about this class on the documentation of the project "geneager" (https://github.com/cyrilovh/geneager/).
+🚩 Last update of the PHP class and more informations: https://blog.cyril.ovh/class-form-php-verification/

 **THE CLASS WILL BE MORE FULL LATER IN MY CMS PROJECT**